Efendo/11-Bit-ternary-generator/README.md

 ## 1. installing PYCBase
 👉 The download is [here](https://efendo.github.io/PYCBase/PYCBase.py)
 ## 2. importing PYCBase in python
-To use the PYCBModl module in python create a .py file in the same directory as PYCBModl.py Now in that new .py file import PYCBModl as PYCBase.
+To use the PYCBase in python create a .py file in the same directory as PYCBase.py Now in that new .py file import PYCBase.

 ## 3. How to use PYCBase
 To use PYCBase create an object and specify too parameters first is how many bits you want one number to have and the second one is the Base parameter like this: obj = PYCBase.RBN(8, 2)